Vanessa Boulanger, MSc, Program Manager

 Hector Lucero, Senior Finance Manager

 Hector Lucero is the Senior Finance Manager for the FXB Center for Health and Human Rights.
 Working closely with faculty, program managers, field team members and the Center’s leadership, he helps to provide insight and guidance on the reporting, tracking and forecasting needs of the Center and its related fiscal activities.
 Hector received his B.S/B.A from Boston University in 2003 and has been with Harvard University since 2008.

-Angela Murray, Faculty Assistant
+Angela Murray, Executive Assistant

-Angela Murray is the Faculty Assistant to Center Director Jennifer Leaning and Director of Research Jacqueline Bhabha.
+Angela Murray is the Executive Assistant to Center Director Jennifer Leaning and Director of Research Jacqueline Bhabha.
 Murray comes to the FXB Center from the Harvard College Freshman Dean’s Office, where she was the Assistant to the Resident Deans of Freshman and the Director of Freshman Programming.

 Murray holds a BA in Psychology and minor in Global Health from Cornell University.
 She did her field work on maternal and child health in Zambia.